neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 ## options
 These are supported in 1.0.4-alpha and above.

 ### appname
 It configures the url for the browser to run your Neutralino app on.
 A sample url will be `localhost:8080/appname`.
-Here, `appname` is the name of the app you provided in settings.json
+Here, `appname` is the name of the app you provided in settings.json.
+This is more like the application identifier.
+Therefore, no spaces accepted.

 ```json
 {
    "appname" : "my-neutralino-app"